flutter/website/src/content/add-to-app/ios/project-setup.md

 [CocoaPods method]: /add-to-app/ios/project-setup/?tab=embed-using-cocoapods

-From the Flutter module directory, you can run the same `flutter` commands you would in any other Flutter project, like `flutter run --debug` or `flutter build ios`.
+From the Flutter module directory, you can run the same `flutter` commands you would in any other Flutter project, like `flutter run` or `flutter build ios`.
 You can also run the module in [VS Code][] or
 [Android Studio/IntelliJ][] with the Flutter and Dart plugins.
-This project contains a single-view example version of your module before it's embedded in your existing iOS app.
+This project contains a single-view example version of your module before embeddeding it in your existing iOS app.
 This helps when testing the Flutter-only parts of your code.

 ## Organize your module